nicolovitelli/nvitelli-public/content/appunti-2.md

 - B is false (*see answer A*)
 - C is true: you cannot declare an Associative Array in a classic SQL statement.
 - D and E are false:
-> With the CREATE TYPE statement, you can create nested table and VARRAY types, **but not associative arrays**.
+> **With the CREATE TYPE statement**, you can create nested table and VARRAY types, **but not associative arrays**.
 In a PL/SQL block or package, you can define all three collection types.

 [Oracle Documentation - CREATE TYPE Statement](https://docs.oracle.com/en/database/oracle/oracle-database/23/lnpls/CREATE-TYPE-statement.html)